-As shown in Figure 35, if a primary logical drive is owned by controller A and the controller owner is changed to controller B, the next remote write operation changes the controller owner of the secondary logical drive from controller A to controller B.
+As shown in Figure 37 on page 106, if a primary logical drive is owned by controller A and the controller owner is changed to controller B, the next remote write operation changes the controller owner of the secondary logical drive from controller A to controller B.

-Figure 35.
+Figure 37.
 Controller B shown as controller owner